David Taylor (professor): Early life and education

 Taylor was born in Leicester in 1963 and attended Loughborough Grammar School (1975-1982).
 He is the second of four brothers.
 His younger brother is the presenter and historian, Stephen Taylor.
 His father, James Taylor CChem MRSC, contributed to the development of sodium cromoglycate.

 Taylor was guitarist in New Wave group The Thought Police, who supported Theatre of Hate on their 1981 UK tour.

 A keen rugby player, Taylor played three seasons for Loughborough Grammar School first team and was later captain of Old Pauline FC 1st XV, for whom he made over 300 appearances, many alongside fellow Old Loughburian Patrick MacLarnon.

+In 2023, Taylor completed the London Marathon in just over four hours.

 Taylor obtained a BSc in pharmacy and an MSc in clinical pharmacy from the University of Brighton.
 He later gained a PhD in clinical pharmacology at King’s College, London.
 He is a fellow of the Royal Pharmaceutical Society of Great Britain (FRPharmS), a fellow of that organisation’s faculty (FFRPS) and an elected fellow of the Royal College of Physicians, Edinburgh (FRCPEdin).
 In 2021 he was made an honorary fellow of the Royal College of Psychiatrists (FRCPsych Hon) in recognition of his "outstanding contribution to the profession and the cause of mental health".